Downtown in Northwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Erected 1951 by National Capital Sesquicentennial Commission.

 Location.
 38° 54.002′ N, 77° 1.853′ W. Marker is in Northwest Washington in Washington, District of Columbia.
 It is in Downtown.
-Marker is at the intersection of New York Avenue Northwest and H Street Northwest, on the right when traveling west on New York Avenue Northwest.
+It is at the intersection of New York Avenue Northwest and H Street Northwest, on the right when traveling west on New York Avenue Northwest.
 Touch for map.
 Marker is at or near this postal address: 1311 New York Ave NW, Washington DC 20005, United States of America.
 Touch for directions.

-Photographed By Devry Becker Jones (CC0), December 2, 2022
+Photographed by Devry Becker Jones (CC0), December 2, 2022

-Photographed By Devry Becker Jones (CC0), December 2, 2022
+Photographed by Devry Becker Jones (CC0), December 2, 2022